Decrease Use of Imaging for Low Back Pain

 ABOUT THIS MEASURE:

-Decreasing the use of imaging for low back pain within the first four weeks of symptoms is one of the four focus areas for The Physician Alliance in BCBSM’s Resource Stewardship Initiative, which promotes the use of evidence-based medicine when making health care stewardship decisions.
+Decreasing the use of imaging for low back pain within the first four weeks of symptoms promotes the use of evidence-based medicine when making health care stewardship decisions.
+This is also a HEDIS METRIC.

-The following tips are recommended conversation strategies with patients experiencing low back pain:
+The below tip of for providers working with patients experiencing low back pain:

-Don’t do imaging for low back pain within the first four weeks, unless red flags are present (examples include: recent trauma, history of cancer, or loss of feeling/weakness/numbness in the lower limbs, IV drug use, fever, weight loss, or incontinence).
-Imaging of the lower spine before four weeks does not improve outcomes, but does increase costs and may lead to unnecessary invasive treatments.
-Use talking points based on evidence based guidelines to educate patients.
+- DO NOT do imaging for low back pain within the first four weeks, unless there has been recent trauma, history of cancer, loss of feeling/weakness/numbness in the lower limbs, IV drug use, fever, weight loss, or incontinence.

 Choosing Wisely, an initiative of the ABIM Foundation, is a national healthcare campaign to promote important healthcare conversations between physicians and patients.
 Working with national medical societies, Choosing Wisely has produced numerous tip sheets focused on physician tips and patient tips.